PVDC-project/example-linear-mpc/README.md

-# Linear MPC using YALMIP
+# Linear MPC in MATLAB/Simulink using YALMIP
 This example shows how to formulate a linear MPC problem using [YALMIP](https://yalmip.github.io/).
+The simulation can be carried out in either MATLAB or Simulink.

 A linear MPC formulation usually has a quadratic objective, linear system dynamics and simple bounds on states or inputs.